sonya36/Web-Stack-Implementation-LAMP-STACK-AWS-101-106/README.md

 # Documentation of LAMP-STACK-AWS-102-107
 ## AWS-102 : Setting up AWS account and Virtual Ubuntu
 ### Created Aws account
- - Went to AWS home page
+ - Went to AWS home page.
- - Chose create an Aws account
+ - Chose create an Aws account.
- - Entered email address in root user email address and got verified with  verification email
+ - Entered email address in root user email address and got verified with  verification email.
- - Completed other set up process like ( Billing addresss, mastercard verification etc)
+ - Completed other set up process like ( Billing addresss, mastercard verification etc).
  - Finally, Aws free tier account created.
 ### Setting up virtual ubuntu server
-- First, created an ec2 instance named it as "First-instance-aws" in a region "Ohio" with instance type "t2.micro", AMIAMI (Amazon Machine Image ) as "ubuntu" security group and all other required configuration was selected as default here.
+- First, created an ec2 instance named it as "First-instance-aws" in a region "Ohio" with instance type "t2.micro", AMI (Amazon Machine Image ) as "ubuntu" security group and all other required configuration was selected as default here.
  ![EC2 Instance](./images/EC2.png)
 - Latest version of ubuntu was selected which is "Ubuntu Server 22.04 LTS (HVM)".
 An AMI is a template that contains the software configuration (operating system, application server, and applications) required to launch your instance.
  ![Ubuntu AMI](./images/AMI_ubuntu.png)